 “We’re going to see a movie tonight.
 I’ll tell her.”
 Dale grinned.
 “Rachel’s friend Sarah is still available, dude.
 You think the hypnotist could help you get over your being too big a wuss to ask her out?”

 Jesse had two hours before his shift began at the library, so he went into his bedroom, figuring he’d take a quick nap – his feeling of relaxation was really extraordinary.
-I haven’t felt this good in a long, long time, he thought, caught between astonishment and happiness at the well-being that seemed to be washing over him.
+He hadn't felt this good in a long, long time.
+The sensation was somewhere between astonishment and happiness at the well-being that seemed to be washing over him.
 He felt like he could actually sleep soundly, something that had never been easy.
 But when he opened his bedroom door, all thoughts of sleep vanished.

 Sitting in the middle of his bed was a squirrel.

 The squirrel was just sitting there, shivering.
 It didn’t look cold, it looked more like it had a disorder of the central nervous system.
 Its entire body was vibrating, almost as if it were being subjected to periodic electric shocks.
-Is this what rabies looks like?
-Jesse thought.
-Then he looked over at his window, which was closed, and thought, How did it get in here?
+Was it rabid?
+Then he looked over at his window, which was closed.
+How had it gotten in here?

-Then he realized two other things, in increasing order of bizarreness; first he didn’t feel at all alarmed by the fact that there was an apparently diseased squirrel in the middle of his bed; and second, the squirrel looked a lot like the way he had imagined his anxiety during hypnosis.
+Then he realized two other things, in increasing order of bizarreness.
+First, he didn’t feel at all alarmed by the fact that there was an apparently diseased squirrel in the middle of his bed.
+Second, the squirrel looked a lot like the way he had imagined his anxiety during hypnosis.

 Without taking his eyes off the animal, he reached over and picked up his tennis racket, which was leaning against the wall behind the door.
 He walked slowly toward the bed, and then extended the racket, and poked the animal in the side with the end of it.

-The squirrel looked up at Jesse and said, in a high-pitched but perfectly clear voice, “Piss off.”
+The squirrel looked up at Jesse and said, in a high-pitched but perfectly clear voice, “Fuck off.”

 Jesse dropped the racket.